ONSdigital/eq-questionnaire-schemas/README.md

 It is recommended that you use [Pyenv](https://github.com/pyenv/pyenv) to manage your Python installations.

-Use pyenv to install the desired version of Python:
+Use pyenv to install the Python version specified by the `.python-version` file.
 ```
 pyenv install <version>
 ```